AI Development14 min read

 Late 2025 / 2026

-Android XR represents Google's unified platform for extended reality devices, announced in December 2024 as the foundation for a new generation of smart glasses and mixed reality headsets.
-Unlike smartphone AR through ARCore, Android XR is a purpose-built operating system designed from the ground up for spatial computing.
+In this comprehensive Android XR developer tutorial, you'll learn how to build immersive apps for Google's next major spatial computing platform.
+Android XR represents Google's unified platform for extended reality devices, announced in December 2024 as the foundation for a new generation of smart glasses, wired XR glasses, and mixed reality headsets.
+Unlike smartphone AR through ARCore, Android XR is a purpose-built operating system designed from the ground up for augmented reality glasses Android development.

 Smart Glasses (Project Aura)